Economic Recovery Finally Starting To Reach Black Americans. Obama Gets Credit

 When it comes to economics, blacks are at 56.5 percent on the Equality Index compared to whites.
 Blacks are 80 percent in health, 78.2 percent in education, 57.4 percent in social justice, and 100.6 in civic engagement.

 Improved black economic conditions were mainly as a result of continued improvements in the black unemployment rate in the ongoing (economic) recovery, according to the report’s summary.
-“A boost in black women’s earnings, a decline in the share of blacks with high-price loans and growth in the percentage of black-owned businesses also contributed positively to the change.
+“A boost in black women’s earnings, a decline in the share of blacks with high-priced loans and growth in the percentage of black-owned businesses also contributed positively to the change.

 “Recovery from the Great Recession has been slow, but it has been real,” Morial said in the report, but he warned, that progress is threatened,” The Story Exchange reported: